David-Durst/embeddedHaskellAetherling/theory/Readme.md

 The IR specifies the parallelism of all operators.
 This information enables programs in the IR to be interpreted as hardware accelerators.
 The IR also models the throughput and resource requirements of the corresponding hardware implementations.
-An auto-scheduler uses semantics-preserving transformations in the IR to find the maximally parallel hardware implementation given resource constraints.
+An auto-scheduler uses semantics-preserving transformations in the IR to find the highest throughput hardware implementation given resource constraints.

 The transformations on programs are implemented using rewrite rules.
 One set of rewrite rules convert programs in the sequence language to ones in the space-time IR.